I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddvdeo/ns-ntddvdeo-_video_pointer_attributes.md

 </tr>
 </table>

+`Width`

+Specifies the width of the pointer in pixels.

 `Height`

 Specifies the height of the pointer in pixels.

+`WidthInBytes`

+Specifies the width of the pointer in bytes.

+`Enable`

+Specifies whether the pointer is visible.
+A nonzero value specifies that the pointer is visible.
+A value of zero specifies that the pointer is not visible.

+`Column`

+Horizontal coordinate of the pointer's hot spot.

+`Row`

+Vertical coordinate of the pointer's hot spot.

 `Pixels`

 The pointer data, in device-compatible DIB format.
 Mask data is always in 1-bpp DIB format.

-`Row`

-Vertical coordinate of the pointer's hot spot.

-`Width`

-Specifies the width of the pointer in pixels.

-`WidthInBytes`

-Specifies the width of the pointer in bytes.

 ## Requirements